top of page

 Additional Required Criteria for Welfare Standard Lead

-• Master’s Degree or equivalent in a natural science or global development field, OR additional 5 years of management experience.
+• Master’s Degree or equivalent in a natural science or global development field; OR additional 3 years of management experience.

 Ideal Criteria

-We will favor candidates who meet some or more of the following criteria, although they are not required:
+We will favor candidates who meet some or more of the following criteria, although these are not required:

-• You have a demonstrated commitment to improving the lives of farmed animals.
+• Personally committed to improving the lives of farmed fishes.

 The Fine Print